tannewt/wa-law.org/bill/2023-24/sb/5120/1/README.md

 8. Any period of competency restoration treatment under this section includes only the time the defendant is actually at the facility or is actively participating in an outpatient competency restoration program and is in addition to reasonable time for transport to or from the facility.

+## Section 22
+Unless otherwise specifically provided, the definitions in this section apply throughout this chapter.

 ## Section 23
 The department of health shall convert the license or certification of any facility licensed or certified by the department to operate as a crisis triage facility to a license or certification for the facility to operate as a crisis stabilization unit by the start of the next licensing or certification period following the effective date of this section.